Maulstick

 A maulstick or mahlstick /ˈmɔːlstɪk/ MAWL-stik is a stick with a soft leather or padded head used by painters to support the working hand with a paintbrush or pen.
-The word derives from the German and Dutch Malstock or maalstok 'painting stick', from malen 'to paint'.
+The word derives from the German and Dutch Malstock or maalstok 'painting stick', from malen which means 'to paint' in German and Middle Dutch.
+In contemporary Dutch it only means 'to grind'.

 In 16th- through 19th-century paintings of artists, including self-portraits, the maulstick is often depicted as part of the painter's equipment.